 Alternative Structures

-Explore options like pension SIPPs, joint ownership arrangements, or commercial property investments that aren't subject to Section 24.
+Explore options like pension SIPPs, joint ownership arrangements, or furnished holiday lets (which have different tax rules) or commercial property investments that aren't subject to Section 24.

 The key is using calculator results as a starting point for broader tax planning conversations with qualified property tax specialists.